RadicalxChange/pco-art-docs/docs/003-for-artists/006-admin-permissions.md

 This role is the "super admin" of the token collection.&#x20;

-It retains the ability to change the designated smart contract address for _all_ modules leveraged in the collection system.
+It retains the ability to change the designated smart contract address for _all_ modules leveraged in the collection's PCO implementation.
 This means the Collection Admin can effectively rewire the logic of core PCO functionality and indirectly update the configuration of components even if the Component Admin role is assigned to another address.

-The Collection Admin can also reassign these second-tier admin roles at any time.
+The Collection Admin can also reassign the Component Admin roles at any time.

 Operational security and care in exercising this power are tantamount to the ongoing viability of a PCOArt work.
 Artists may consider assigning this role to a multi-signature account.&#x20;